alienlebarge/alienlebargech-v3/src/now/now.md

 ## What I'm playing

 - _Zelda Tears of the Kingdom_ like crazy
-- nothing else
+- Waiting for the [Playdate](https://play.date) to arrive

 ## What I’m making

-- Learning to program a Eurorack sequencer.
+- Learning to program a Eurorack sequencer
 - Working as a Frontend Engineer for the [State of Vaud](https://www.vd.ch){rel="external"}
 - Redesigning my website (the one your are visiting right now)
 - Fixing things in the house